giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 ---

-## 19. Torsional Constant (Roark / Bredt)
+## 18. Torsional Constant (Roark – Equivalent Rectangle)

 **Key:** `J_s_vroark`

-Closed-cell torsional constant based on Bredt–Batho / Roark thin-walled theory.

-Plain-text formula:

-J ≈ 4 * A_cell^2 * t / P

-where:
-- A_cell = area enclosed by the wall midline
-- t = wall thickness
-- P = cell perimeter

-**Notes**
-- Applicable **only to closed thin-walled cells**.
-- Automatically ignored for open sections **
+General-purpose torsional constant estimate obtained by mapping the composite section to an **equivalent solid rectangle** (from effective area and principal inertias) and applying **Roark’s torsion formula for a solid rectangle**.

+Notes:
+- Tag-free: independent of `@cell/@wall`.
+- Not a thin-walled closed-cell (Bredt–Batho) formulation; closed/open thin-walled torsion is handled by the dedicated `@cell/@wall` paths.

 ---

-## 20. Roark Fidelity Index
+## 19. Roark Fidelity Index

 **Key:** `J_s_vroark_fidelity`

-Dimensionless reliability index in the range [0, 1].

-Interpretation:
+Internal consistency index for the equivalent-rectangle mapping pipeline used to compute `J_s_vroark`.
+Intended as a trend/reliability indicator within the same method, not as an absolute physical accuracy metric.

+**Range:** `[0, 1]`

+Interpretation (recommended gating):
-- > 0.6 : model applicable
+- `>= 0.6` : applicable
-- 0.3 – 0.6 : borderline validity
+- `0.3 – 0.6` : borderline validity
-- < 0.3 : outside validity domain
+- `< 0.3` : outside validity domain

-**Notes**
-- Used to gate the use of `J_s_vroark` **

----

-## Final Remarks

-- CSF deliberately exposes **multiple torsional indicators**.
-- **Selection is policy-driven**, not profile-driven **
-- This guarantees transparency, robustness, and solver independence.

-# Interpreting `J_s_vroark_fidelity` and Reading the Plot in Practice

-## Purpose

-This page explains how to interpret `J_s_vroark_fidelity` in CSF and how to read the associated plot correctly, using non-prismatic sections (including T-like cases).

-It is intentionally practical and documentation-oriented.

 ---